John White (loyalist): Adair's ally

-White was again on hand when Adair was released on 15 May 2002 and made a speech in which he claimed that Adair would make " a positive contribution to the peace process".
+White was again on hand when Adair was released on 15 May 2002 and made a speech in which he claimed that Adair would make "a positive contribution to the peace process".
 On Adair's behalf, White even held a meeting with Sinn Féin's Alex Maskey to discuss peace strategies.
 The meeting was not sanctioned by the rest of the UDA and soon Adair was linking up with the LVF to target fellow brigadiers such as Jim Gray and John Gregg.
 In October 2002, both Adair and White were expelled from the UDA after a stormy meeting of the Inner Council.

 After Adair supporters killed Gregg in early 2003, Jackie McDonald launched an attack on Adair's Lower Shankill stronghold and ran his supporters, including White, out of the area.
 They were put on the ferry to Scotland and ordered not to return.
 One of the main catalysts for the launch of the attack had been a television appearance by White the day before it happened in which he described himself as "indifferent" to the killing of Gregg, a figure widely respected in loyalism for having shot and wounded Gerry Adams in the 1980s.

 White and the others were escorted to Larne by the police and immediately caught the ferry to Cairnryan.
 White arrived in the company of "Fat" Jackie Thompson and the two were detained for a while by Met Special Branch officers attached to Dumfries and Galloway Constabulary.
 In the immediate aftermath he told the press "I will return".
 However, White, whose precise whereabouts are still unclear, stated soon afterwards that he was done with the UDA and loyalism in general.
 He was reported to have become a born-again Christian.
 A 2003 Panorama programme stated White was living in the Salford area of Manchester.

+Personal life

+He was sometimes known by the nickname "Coco".